radroof22/xAI-chess/README.md

 Additionally, we would like to give credits to the authors of the SARFA paper as many of our experiments use SARFA as a basis for further developments and improvements.
 Furthermore, we would like to give the authors of SARFA credit for both the chess_saliency_dataset_v1.json dataset file and core.py file which contains the default implementation of SARFA adapted from the SARFA repository. <br>
 [SARFA repository](https://github.com/nikaashpuri/sarfa-saliency/tree/master)

-__Authors__: Rithesh Rajasekar, Rohan Mehta, Arsh Singhal, Rishi Ramen
+__Authors__: Rithesh Rajasekar, Rohan Mehta, Arsh Singhal, Rishi Raman

 # Setup